NeilMadden/IntroToSoftwareEngineering/README.md

 ![Google Chrome JavaScript Console](images/jsconsole.png "Google Chrome JavaScript Console")

-You can type JavaScript expressions directly into the console and press Return to see the results interactively.
+You can type Javascript expressions directly into the console and press Return to see the results interactively.
 We will show interactive examples in a box like the following.
 The code after the > character is what you type in, and the next line shows the result that you should get from the console: